top of page

 Legacy Era and Bourbon Resurgence

-Sometime in the aughts, Van Winkle whiskey caught wind of national food and beverage writers and became something that people likened to a fine-wine.
-With very good foresight, Sazarac and Buffalo Trace dialed in their premium line, winning award after award and making a huge name for themselves in the spirits industry.
-Now, Buffalo Trace has an Olympic-level lineup of core products.
-It has 200 years of history to draw from, and has been monumental in tourism and the overall demand of bourbon.
-It’s an absolute titan that doesn’t skip on the fine details or forget where it comes from.
+Sometime in the aughts, Van Winkle bourbon caught wind of national food and beverage writers and became something that people likened to a fine-wine.
+With very good foresight, Sazarac and Buffalo Trace dialed in Van Winkle and the rest of its premium lines and made a big name for themselves in the high-end spirits categories.
+Now, Buffalo Trace has a legendary lineup of core products, as well as fine and rare whiskeys.
+With those lineups and roughly 200 years of history to draw from, Buffalo Trace has been monumental in tourism and the overall demand of bourbon.
+It’s an absolute titan that doesn’t skip on the details or forget where it comes from.
+And you should highly consider paying them a visit!

 Buffalo Trace Tour.jpg